PsHegger/presentations/PITCHME.md

 ## So what if a node creates a new longer chain?

-- Blockcahins are design to make it hard <!-- .element: class="fragment" -->
+- Blockchains are design to make it hard <!-- .element: class="fragment" -->
 - But if it happens somehow, it would overwrite the previous chain <!-- .element: class="fragment" -->

 #VSLIDE